juliahoban/the-bored-gamer/README.md

 ![header](assets/docs/features/header.png)

 The header of the website shows the name of the cafe and a navigation bar.
-It is fully responsive to work on any device and collapses into a burger icon when viewed on mobile screens.
+It is fully responsive to work on any device and the navbar collapses into a burger icon when viewed on mobile screens.

 **The Footer**

 ![footer](assets/docs/features/footer.png)

-The footer displays three social media clicable links to take the user directly to social media pages.
+The footer displays three social media clickable links to take the user directly to social media pages.
 The footer is fully responsive to work on any device.

 **Home Page**